Staunton Harold Reservoir

-If you'd like to extend your walk you could head into the adjacent Calke Park.
+If you'd like to extend your walk you could head into the adjacent Calke Abbey.
 Here you will find woodland, ponds, meadows and a deer park.
 Also nearby is Foremark Reservoir where you'll find woodland trails and waterside paths.

 Staunton Harold Reservoir PostcodeDE73 8DL - Please note: Postcode may be approximate for some rural locations

 Staunton Harold Reservoir Ordnance Survey Map - view and print off detailed OS map